A New Direction

-Come along to the Greenway Centre on Saturday, March 30th to find out and meet the Meadows and the Meaders; two fictional families who were in Southmead from the beginning.
+These questions were answered at the Greenway Centre on Saturday, March 30th when the audience had a second opportunity to meet the Meadows and the Meaders; two fictional families who were in Southmead from the beginning.

-Back by popular demand, and made possible by funding from Bristol City Council and Team Southmead, the many fascinating stories provided by you have been woven by local residents into this second episode of the Meadows to Meaders Community Soap Opera directed by Craig Edwards.
+Back by popular demand, and made possible by funding from Bristol City Council and Team Southmead, the many fascinating stories provided by you were woven by local residents into this second episode of the Meadows to Meaders Community Soap Opera directed by Craig Edwards.

-People of Southmead will be performing real events from the 1930s to the 1960s, live at The Greenway at 12 noon and 2.30pm.
+People of Southmead performed real events from the 1930s to the 1960s, live at The Greenway at 12 noon and 2.30pm.

 Read all about it in this special edition of The Mead